smgoss/PVCBlueberryFestRaffle/replit.md

 ## Overview

 This is a full-stack web application for managing a church raffle system, specifically for Pathway Vineyard Church GNG Campus's Blueberry Festival.
 The application allows visitors to enter raffle drawings and provides administrative capabilities for managing entries, prizes, and winners.
-Built as a modern React frontend with an Express.js backend, it features a clean, church-themed UI with comprehensive raffle management functionality.
+Built as a modern React frontend with an Express.js backend, it features a clean, church-themed UI with comprehensive raffle management functionality and integrated Clearstream.io notifications for winner communications.

 ## User Preferences